Datascifer/Datascifer/README.md

 ## Welcome to My GitHub Profile!

 Hey there!
 I'm a passionate data enthusiast embarking on a journey to become a proficient data scientist.
-Welcome to my GitHub repository, where I document my learning process, showcase my projects, and share my insights.
+Welcome to my UVA GitHub repository, where I document my learning process, showcase my projects, and share my insights.

 ### About Me

-I'm currently pursuing a career transition into the field of data science, driven by my curiosity for extracting valuable insights from data and my love for problem-solving.
-With a background in synthetic biology, I bring innovation and deep tech strategies to the table, and I'm eager to apply them in this exciting new domain.
+I began my journey in software design and architecture, developing fluency in languages like JavaScript, Fortran, and C. Over time, I pivoted into the life sciences to bridge manual research with computational tooling—engineering systems that automated redundant workflows, diversified experimental design, and accelerated innovation in biomaterials, pre-clinical drug discovery, and plant-based nutrition.
+With that chapter complete, I now return to the computational domain, rebuilding and sharpening my foundation in machine learning systems.
+Much has changed since TensorFlow 1.15, and I’m eager to engage with today’s data science challenges with a hybrid perspective grounded in both code and deep-tech experimentation.

 ### What You'll Find Here